 I backed away slowly, my shoulders shaking from the sobs I was holding in.
 My sister steered me out of the room.

 The flight back to Arizona was a blur.
-I know I got in late at night and spent the next week getting ready to return home to Florida.
+I know I somehow got in late at night and spent the next week getting ready to return home to Florida.

 We were just marking time for the call.
 On June 1, it came.
 Irma Cavaliere Speirs passed quietly in her sleep.